 Each quarter, households will accumulate or draw down on their assets based on their extrapolated income and consumption.
-Initially, the change in assets is based on the historical proportion of assets they held during the WAS period.
-Overall liquid assets have then been constrained to match personal sector savings from the GEM.
-Savings of less liquid assets have been changed for each household to ensure all their surplus income is captured.
+Initially, the change in assets is based on the estimated proportion of assets expected to be held in the quarter.
+The assets held in the quarter are based on the historical assets held by the household as well as changing trends in asset holdings identified in the Financial Lives Survey.
+These trends include; an increase in households who have financial investment assets and changes in the amount of investment products households hold as a share of their total asset allocation.
+More details are available in the appendix.

 As well as this, the current stock of household asset will have changed in value.
 Observed financial data are used to change the household's current stock of assets.
 Fig. 5 shows the associated financial indicators used.

-11 https://www.resolutionfoundation.org/app/uploads/2021/01/Pandemic-pressures.pdf
+Overall liquid assets have then been constrained to match personal sector savings from the GEM.
+Similarly, savings of less liquid assets have been constrained to match personal sector savings of companies' securities and government debt from the GEM.